-And, if you are worried about identity theft, there are also companies that offer insurance against the costs that you might end up with in terms of identity fraud.
-Before you pay for identity theft insurance, be aware of some of the realities that come with this type of insurance.
+And, if you’re worried about identity theft, there are companies that offer insurance against the costs you could incur.
+Before you pay for identity theft insurance, however, it’s important to be aware of its limitations.

 What Will a $1 Million Policy Get You?

-- Much of the time identity theft insurance only kicks in after other insurance pays out.
-So, you want to check your renters policy or your homeowners policy to see what items are covered as they relate to identity theft.
+- Much of the time, identity theft insurance only kicks in after other insurance pays out.
+So, you want to check your renters or homeowners policy to see what items are covered in relation to identity theft.

 - Payouts for certain items might be limited.
-You might be covered for smaller items, such as the cost of getting a credit report.
-However, this is something that is often free if your identity has been compromised.
+You might be covered for smaller items, such as the cost of getting a credit report — but this is usually free if your identity has been compromised.
 Additionally, there might be a cap on what the insurance policy will pay in terms of lost wages.

-- You might have hoops to jump through.
-In addition to limitations in what is covered, you might need to jump through hoops.
-For example, if you want compensation for lost wages, you might have to show that your lost wages are due entirely to your efforts to fix your credit.
+- In addition to limitations in what’s covered, you might need to jump through some hoops.
+For example, if you want compensation for lost wages, you might have to show that they’re due entirely to your efforts to fix your credit.

-- Attorney fees and court fees might not be covered up front.
-This is the one expense that you might really need help with.
-It relates to the fees you pay when someone uses your stolen identity to commit a crime.
-You will need to clear your name in a court of law.
-While identity theft insurance covers these costs in most cases, you will only receive the money at the end of the situation, meaning you will have to come up with money initially — even if you can’t afford it.
+- Attorney and court fees might not be covered up front, and this is the one expense you might really need help with.
+If someone uses your stolen identity to commit a crime, you’ll need to clear your name in a court of law.
+While identity theft insurance often covers these costs, you’ll only receive the money at the end of the situation — meaning you’ll have to come up with the money initially, even if you can’t afford it.

 I have one of the most common Anglo Saxon names in the world.
 In the small town in Atlanta where I used to live, there were three people with my name; one was a bank executive, one was a grifter and thief, and I was the third.
 We all routinely got each others’ phone calls and usually could direct the mistaken call to the proper person.
 Today I saw a “mug shot” of the grifter/thief on line, and was relieved to see that it’d be easy to prove I was not she.